 Depending on a project, a vendor’s team would schedule demo sessions to obtain your feedback.

 This is when you will finally get a chance to use a brand-new tool with the features you asked for.
 Onboarding sessions usually happen so that your associates learn how to use a new piece of software and ask questions if any.

-How to Estimate the Cost of Custom CRM Development
+How to Estimate the Cost of CRM System Development

 A final cost of a CRM depends on the features you want to have.
 Usually, a CRM can cost anything between $40-300K.
 If you look at this breakdown and consider the costs split, you can expect that: